 Dr. Khalid El Sayed, Professor of Medicinal Chemistry

-Dr. Seetharama Jois, Assistant Professor of Medicinal Chemistry
+Dr. Seetharama Jois, Associate Professor of Medicinal Chemistry